Reasons You May Need So Much Reassurance In A Relationship

 Childhood and its impact on relationship attachment

 Years later, another scientist, Mary Ainsworth, expanded on Bowlby’s early observations related to attachment.
 She developed a specific research method called the “strange situation,” wherein young children and their caregivers are systematically separated and reunited in a laboratory setting.
-The strange situation allowed Ainsworth to quantify attachment behaviors and how they differed between young children.
-Her work resulted in the identification of three distinct attachment types: secure, anxious-resistant, and avoidant.
+The unusual situation enabled Ainsworth to quantify attachment behaviors and their differences between young children.
+Her work led to the identification of three distinct attachment types: secure, anxious-ambivalent, and avoidant.
+A fourth attachment style, disorganized attachment (a mixture of anxious and avoidant), was added later.

 Secure children became upset when separated from their caregivers but were easily soothed when they returned.
-Anxious-resistant children became extremely distressed upon separation and resisted their parent’s attempts to calm them.
+Anxious-resistant children became extremely distressed upon separation and resisted their parents’ attempts to calm them.
 Avoidant children weren’t particularly distressed by the separation but actively avoided parental contact when reunited.
-Ainsworth’s early attachment styles still applied only to children, but her work formed the basis for later advances in adult attachment theory.
+Ainsworth’s early attachment styles were initially applied only to children, but her work laid the groundwork for later advances in adult attachment theory.

 Adulthood attachment

-In 1987, two researchers, Cindy Hazan and Phillip Shaver, noticed that many of the observations from early research into attachment theory might also apply to adult romantic relationships.
+In 1987, researchers Cindy Hazan and Phillip Shaver observed that many of the findings from early research on attachment theory also applied to adult romantic relationships.
 Hazan and Shaver argued that adult romantic relationships are attachments and are at least partially controlled by Bowlby’s attachment behavior system.
 If that were the case, it could mean that Ainsworth’s attachment types might also apply.

 Hazan and Shaver’s research, along with that of their contemporaries, delivered groundbreaking revelations to the fields of developmental, relationship, and social psychology.
 Evidence suggests that a person’s attachment style as a child may substantially impact how they select romantic partners, navigate relationships, and maintain security.
 Children with secure relationships with their parents were found to have healthy, well-adjusted romantic relationships, while children with anxious or avoidant attachments were more likely to experience relationship problems.